Ricardouchub/Europe-Development-Visualizer/README.md

 This application is deployed and publicly available via **Render**, a cloud platform for building and running web applications.
 The deployment is automated from the GitHub source code, using a Gunicorn server to ensure robust and scalable performance.

-## 🛠️ Tech Stack
+## Tech Stack

 * **Backend & Visualization:**
-    * [Dash](https://dash.plotly.com/): The core framework for building the web application.
+    * Dash: The core framework for building the web application.
-    * [Plotly Express](https://plotly.com/python/plotly-express/): For creating interactive, high-quality charts.
+    * Plotly Express: For creating interactive, high-quality charts.
-    * [Pandas](https://pandas.pydata.org/): For data manipulation and processing.
+    * Pandas: For data manipulation and processing.
-    * [Requests](https://requests.readthedocs.io/en/latest/): For making HTTP requests to the World Bank API.
+    * Requests: For making HTTP requests to the World Bank API.
 * **Frontend & Design:**
-    * [Dash Bootstrap Components](https://dash-bootstrap-components.opensource.faculty.ai/): For responsive layouts and modern UI components.
+    * Dash Bootstrap Components: For responsive layouts and modern UI components.
-    * [Bootstrap Icons](https://icons.getbootstrap.com/): For icons used throughout the interface.
+    * Bootstrap Icons: For icons used throughout the interface.

 ## Author

-Developed by **Ricardo Urdaneta**.
+**Ricardo Urdaneta**.

 [**LinkedIn**](https://www.linkedin.com/in/ricardourdanetacastro)